cs9kc/AMF-Document-Update/amf/doc/AMF_Video_Encode_API.md

 `false`

 **Description:**
-Some encoder properties require this property been set.
  Enables the pre-analysis module.
+Some encoder properties require this property to be set.
 Refer to *AMF Video PreAnalysis API* reference for more details.

 ---